Mathematics & Physics

 PHYS 301.
 Computational Physics.
 3 Credits.

-Dynamics of particles and systems; Gravitation; Rotating Coordinates; Motion of rigid bodies, Lagrangian formulation.
-Coupled oscillators.
-Three lectures.
-Pre-requisite: C or better in PHYS 209 or with permission of department chair.
+Dynamics of particles and systems, gravitation, rotating coordinates, motion of rigid bodies, Lagrangian formulation, coupled oscillators.
+Three lecture hours.
+Prerequisite: C or better in PHYS 209 or with permission of department chair.

 PHYS 311.
 Atomic & Nuclear Physics.
 3 Credits.

-Schroedinger wave theory for atomic structure.
+Schrodinger wave theory for atomic structure.
 Magnetic field effects on atoms.
 Atomic and molecular spectra.
 Introductory nuclear physics.
-Three lectures.
-Pre-requisite: C or better in PHYS 209 or with permission of department chair.
+Three lecture hours.
+Prerequisite: C or better in PHYS 209 or with permission of department chair.

 PHYS 312.
 Quantum Mechanics I. 3 Credits.

 Introduction to Quantum theory.
 One dimensional quantum systems.
 The harmonic oscillator.
-Central Potentials.
-Pre-requisite: C or better in PHYS 209 or with permission of department chair.
+Central potentials.
+Spring.
+Prerequisite: C or better in PHYS 209 or with permission of department chair.

-Electro-magnetic waves and their interaction with matter.
-Maxwell's Equations in free space and dielectric media.
-Pre-requisite: C or better in PHYS 209 or with permission of department chair.
+Electrostatics, magnetostatics, and electrodynamics, using vector analysis.
+Maxwell’s equations in free space and linear media.
+Electromagnetic waves and their interaction with matter.
+Spring of odd years.
+Prerequisite: C or better in PHYS 209 or with permission of department chair.

 PHYS 341.
 Topics in Astrophysics.
 3 Credits.

 Topics of current interest in astrophysics, including stellar structure and atmospheres, evolution and remnants, formation of stars and planetary systems, galactic structure and evolution of galaxies.
-Pre-requisite: C or better in PHYS 209 or with permission of department chair.
+Spring of odd years.
+Prerequisite: C or better in PHYS 209 or with permission of department chair.

 PHYS 350.
 Optics.
 3 Credits.

-Wave optics, light and matter, interference, diffraction, polarization, and advanced topics in Optics.
+Wave optics, light and matter, interference, diffraction, polarization, and advanced topics in optics.
+Fall of even years.
 Three lecture hours.
-Pre-requisites: C or better in PHYS 102 and MATH 285 or MATH 287.
+Prerequisites: C or better in PHYS 102; C or better in MATH 285 or MATH 287.

 PHYS 352.
 Modern Physics Lab II.
 3 Credits.